davincent/davincent/README.md

 ## Software Engineer | Full Sail CS Graduate | C++ & Python Developer

-I'm a software engineer with a background in quality assurance and automation, passionate about building efficient, scalable solutions.
+I'm a software engineer with a background in quality assurance and automation, passionate about building efficient and scalable solutions.

 ### 🔧 Technologies & Tools
 - **Languages:** C++, Python, JavaScript, Kotlin